anhquan99/markdown/Books/Make time.md

 			1. How long will the task take?
 			2. When should it be done?
 			3. Write down it on your canlendar.
-		- **Block your canlendar:** Use daily 'do not schedule' blocks to make room for your important tasks.
+		- **Block your canlendar:** Use daily **do not schedule** blocks to make room for your important tasks.
 			1. Play offense, not defense.
-Don't use block schedule for avoiding coworkes or get out of the meetings.
-This can be used to engergize time.
+Don't use block schedule for avoiding co-workers or get out of the meetings.
+This can be used to energize time.
 			2. Don't be greedy.
 			3. Take it seriously.
 		- **Bulldoze your calendar:** Flexible with your time whenever needed.